Forward Theater Company News

 • Please arrive 15 minutes ahead of your scheduled audition time.

-AEA Actors: Forward Theater will hold its Equity general auditions in conjunction with American Players Theatre on Monday, September 23 and Tuesday, September 24 at the Madison Opera Center at 335 W Mifflin Street, in Madison.
+AEA Actors: Forward Theater will hold its annual Equity general auditions in conjunction with American Players Theatre on Monday, September 23 and Tuesday, September 24 at the Madison Opera Center at 335 W Mifflin Street, in Madison.
 For more information on these auditions or to reserve a slot, please consult the AEA website (actorsequity.org) or contact the Chicago Equity office.
 About Forward Theater Company Founded in 2009, the mission of FTC is: to create a home base for Wisconsin theater professionals and audiences that expands the economic and cultural life of the greater Madison area.

 'Love' springs inspirational for Madison's Forward Theater